chrjoh/cert-bar/README.md

 - Type: String
 - Description: Path to the file containing the data to be encrypted in the CMS message.

+### detached (Optional)

+- Type: Boolean
+- Description: If set to true, the CMS message will be created in detached mode, meaning the actual data will not be included in the CMS structure.
+Default is false.

 ## Generated Output

 The CMS generation process creates the following files: